doerodney/terraform/training/terraform_info.md

 Terraform is able to [import existing infrastructure](https://www.terraform.io/docs/import/).
 This process requires creation of a resource configuration block, to which the imported object will be mapped.
 The resource configuration will most likely going to be supported by newly-developed standard configurations.

 The documentation on this feature indicates that a future version of Terraform will fully generate configuration.
 It's on their radar.

-### Develop an onboarding process
-Envision a directory structure that implements a subdirectory for each team.
-Subdirectories under each team directory would be created for each supported environment (prod, stage, dev, whatever), and under that, the directories for each configuration (a large set of team/environment/configuration hierarchy members).
-The primary role of the onboarding process would be to:
-*   Create a directory structure of configurations for this team.
-*   Create Terraform state files from the team's existing infrastructure created by:
-    *   vCommander
-    *   AWS
-    *   GCP